armbrustlab/marferret/README.md

 This Case Study provides an example on how to estimate the completeness of environmental transcriptome bins with taxonomic annotation (Case Study 1) and functional annotation with Pfam 34.0 (ref).
 The example shown here uses 'genus-level' annotations (or lower) for enhanced taxonomic specificity.
 In summary, the taxonomic and functional annotations are aggregated together and the percentage of lineage-specific core transcribed genes (CTGs) is determined for each genus-level environmental taxon bin.

-## Part 4: Future MarFERReT releases
+## Part D: Future MarFERReT releases

 MarFERReT was designed to be updated as new microbial eukaryote functional reference sequences are publicly released, with releases identified either through literature reviews, the JGI Genomes On Line Database (GOLD) or through user nominations through the ‘Issues’ request function on github.